BlackRock's climate views put it center stage in Exxon boardroom fight

-Sustainable BusinessBlackRock's climate views put it center stage in Exxon boardroom fight

-Top asset manager BlackRock (BLK.N) could determine the outcome of a proxy fight between Exxon Mobil (XOM.N) and a hedge fund seeking to reshape the oil giant's board and future direction.
+HOUSTON/BOSTON (Reuters) - Top asset manager BlackRock could determine the outcome of a proxy fight between Exxon Mobil and a hedge fund seeking to reshape the oil giant’s board and future direction.

 Forced board changes or splitting chairman and CEO roles would be a blow to the company’s management.
 Unlike rivals that predict peak demand within a decade, Exxon’s board has built plans that forecast growing appetite for oil and gas.